Cushion Options and Characteristics

 What's below and behind the cushions?

-Our back cushions, 8" thick, have a plywood panel behind, providing good support that won't give excessively, like typical springs do in many cases.
+Our back cushions, 8" thick, have a plywood panel behind, providing good support that won't give excessively, like typical springs will do eventually.
 Despite the solid support, you won't have a feeling of hitting anything hard behind, unless you're a heavy person leaning back hard.
 If you're over 250 pounds, you may want to order our firmer cushions to prevent feeling the hard support behind.
 The standard support for the seats is a thinly-padded wood base, again providing good, non-sagging support.
-The 6 1/2" of very high-quality foam on top of it feels soft for the first few inches but becomes progressively firmer as it compacts and as you sink a little further, without allowing a feeling of hitting bottom.
+The 6 1/2" of very high-quality foam on top of it feels soft for the first few inches but becomes progressively firmer as it compacts and as you sink down a little further, without allowing a feeling of hitting bottom.
+It provides comfortable support that stays comfortable for decades of hard use, judging by the fact that over half of our customers who come back to us to renew their furniture after 20 years or more just buy replacement covers for their cushions; their inner cushions are still providing comfortable support after all those years.
 Again, for those over 250 pounds, you should consider one of our firmer options.
-For softer support, we also offer a webbing suspension (see next paragraph).
-To see how our all-wood cushion supports are constructed, click here.
+For softer support, we also offer a webbing suspension (see just below for more information on construction of that).
+To see how our padded-wood cushion supports are constructed,

 To return to Comfy 1 home page, click here.